-The HART multiplexer system establishes the connection between the computer and the HART-compatible field devices.
-All access to the field device takes place parallel to the transmission of the 4 mA to 20 mA signal and therefore has no affect on the processing of measured values by the process control system.
+The HART multiplexer master establishes the connection between the computer and the HART-compatible field devices.
+All access to the field device takes place parallel to the transmission of the 4 mA to 20 mA signal and therefore has no effect on the processing of measured values by the process control system.

 The system provides a subordinate service level.
-The HART multiplexer system can also detect measured values.
-For field devices that are mounted in hazardous areas, the connection takes place on the non-hazardous side of the control unit.
+The HART multiplexer master can also detect measured values.
+For field devices that are mounted in explosion-hazardous areas, the connection takes place on the non-hazardous side of the control unit.

-Pepperl+Fuchs offers corresponding control units, e. g., KCD2-STC-\\, KCD2-SCD-\\.
-The HART multiplexer system can also be connected to control units from other manufacturers.
+Pepperl+Fuchs offers corresponding control units, e. g.
+HiC2031, HiC2025.
+The HART multiplexer master can also be connected to control units from other manufacturers.
 Existing plants can therefore be extended very easily, taking full advantage of the HART communication.

-The system can consist of a maximum of 31 HART multiplexer devices that are connected to a computer via an RS-485 interface.
-Each multiplexer master can manage up to 15 multiplexer slaves.
-Each device, regardless of whether it is a multiplexer master or multiplexer slave, establishes the connection to 16 field devices.
-One computer can therefore be used to address up to a maximum of 7936 field devices.
+The HART multiplexer system can be composed of a maximum of 31 HART multiplexer masters, which are operated via an RS-485 interface.
+A maximum of 32 analog field devices can be connected to each HART multiplexer master.
+One computer can therefore be used to address up to a maximum of 992 field devices.

-Operation using a handheld is still possible, since the HART protocol accepts two masters in one system, i. e., a computer and a handheld.
+Operation using a handheld is still possible, since the HART protocol accepts two masters in one system, e. g. a computer and a handheld.